ably/ably-java/README.md

 The GPG key file is internal and private to Ably.

-### Build release

-* Run `./gradlew java:assemble` to build the JRE-specific JARs for this release
-* Run `./gradlew android:assemble` to build the Android AAR for this release

-### Publishing to JCenter (Maven)
+### Publishing to JCenter and Maven Central

+We publish to:

+* JCenter via JFrog's Bintray.
+* Maven Central via Sonatype's.

+The `java` release process goes as follows:

 * Go to the home page for the package; eg https://bintray.com/ably-io/ably/ably-java.
-Select [New version](https://bintray.com/ably-io/ably/ably-java/new/version), enter the new version such as "1.1.9" in name and save
+Select Add a version, enter the new version such as "1.1.9" in name and save
 * Run `./gradlew java:assembleRelease` locally to generate the files
 * Open local relative folder such as `./java/build/release/1.1.9/io/ably/ably-java/1.1.9`
 * Then go to the new version in JFrog Bintray; eg https://bintray.com/ably-io/ably/ably-java/1.1.9, then click on the link to upload via the UI in the "Upload files" section
 * Type in `io/ably/ably-java/1.1.9` into "Target Repository Path" ensuring the correct version is included.
 The drag in the files in `java/build/release/1.1.9/`.
 Upload all the `.jar` files and the `.pom` file.
 * You will see a notice "You have 4 unpublished item(s) for this version", make sure you click "Publish".
 Wait a few minutes and check that your version has all the necessary files at https://bintray.com/ably-io/ably/ably-java/1.1.9?sort=&order=#files/io/ably/ably-java/1.1.9 for example.
-* Update the README text in Bintray.
+* Update the README text in Bintray (version number needs incrementing).

+Similarly for the `android` release at https://bintray.com/ably-io/ably/ably-android:

+* Run `./gradlew android:assembleRelease` locally to generate the files, and drag in the files in `./android/build/release/1.1.9/io/ably/ably-android/1.1.9`.
+* In this case upload the `.jar` files, the `.pom` file and the `.aar` file.

-### Create release on Github
+### Creating the release on Github

-* Visit [https://github.com/ably/ably-java/tags](https://github.com/ably/ably-java/tags) and `Add release notes` for the release including links to the changelog entry and the JCenter releases.
+Visit [https://github.com/ably/ably-java/tags](https://github.com/ably/ably-java/tags) and `Add release notes` for the release including links to the changelog entry and the JCenter releases.

-Similarly for the Android release at https://bintray.com/ably-io/ably/ably-android.
-Run `./gradlew android:assembleRelease` locally to generate the files, and drag in the files in `./android/build/release/1.1.9/io/ably/ably-android/1.1.9`.
-In this case upload the `.jar` files, the `.pom` file and the `.aar` file.

 ## Support, feedback and troubleshooting